NXT TakeOver 36: Aftermath

 Ridge Holland and Timothy Thatcher had their match on the following episode of NXT, where Holland was victorious.
 After the match, Holland attacked Thatcher, but Tommaso Ciampa made the save.
 However, Oney Lorcan, Danny Burch, and Pete Dunne overpowered Thatcher and Ciampa, ending the attack with Dunne striking Thatcher in the throat.
 This ended up being Thatcher's final WWE appearance, as he was released from his WWE contract on January 5, 2022.

 TakeOver 36 would be the final NXT event held under the TakeOver series.
 In September, the NXT brand went through a restructuring, being rebranded as "NXT 2.0", reverting, in part, to a developmental territory for WWE.
 The Capitol Wrestling Center name was also phased out, with events just being billed as held from the Performance Center.
 Those changes went into effect beginning with the September 14 episode of NXT.
 In October, it was speculated that the company may end the TakeOver series as another TakeOver event was not scheduled for 2021 after TakeOver 36.
 On November 9, 2021, NXT's next PPV and livestreaming event was announced as NXT WarGames to be held on December 5.
 WarGames was previously held under the TakeOver series from 2017 to 2020, however, the announcement confirmed that the event would not be a TakeOver event, thus ending the TakeOver series.
-However, the Mat Men Podcast reported that WWE may use the TakeOver name again if an NXT event is held in a large venue, such as sharing the same venue with one of WWE's major events, and held as a support show for one of those events, like several previous TakeOvers have done.